 One of the most common yoga injuries we see is wrist pain.
 This can come from people not planting their hand correctly during certain positions.
 In yoga, rooting your hand correctly is just as vital as rooting your feet.
+However, wrist injuries are definitely avoidable with the right technique!
 Here are a few tips to avoid feeling any wrist pain during or after a yoga class.

 A great tip for grounding your hand is to imagine that the palm of your hand is like a suction cup.
 When you place your hand flat down, you may even feel your hand suction to the mat a bit, which is ideal!
 If you image the center of your hand is the suction, it makes it easier to root your weight into the other areas of the hand.